Sofia-Santilli/Completed_Projects/README.md

 ## Master degree projects

-1. **Machine Learning**: two homeworks in which we needed to solve two different classification tasks, using respectively traditional ML approaches (SVM, decision trees) and neural networks (AlexNet and TransferNet).
+1. **Machine Learning**: two homeworks in which we needed to solve two different classification tasks:
+* Homework 1, whose goal is to classify binary functions (each composed of a set of assembly instructions of no predefined lenght) into 4 different classes, using traditional ML approaches (SVM, decision trees)
+* Homework 2, whose goal is to classify a series of images belonging to 8 different classes.
+Neural networks (AlexNet and TransferNet) were employed.

-2. **Reinforcement Learning**: two reinforcement learning projects, in which we had to implement respectively a very simplified version of Pacman and TRPO, tested on Mujoco’s [_HalfCheetah-v2_](https://gym.openai.com/envs/HalfCheetah-v2/) environment.
+2. **Reinforcement Learning**: two reinforcement learning projects:
+* implementation of a very simplified version of Pacman
+* implementation of the off-policy _Deep Deterministic Policy Gradient_ algorithm, tested on Mujoco’s [_HalfCheetah-v2_](https://gym.openai.com/envs/HalfCheetah-v2/) environment.

 3. **Fundations of Computer Graphics**: three homeworks in which I implemented very simple raytracer, path tracer and volumetric path tracer using the library YoctoGL.
 Everything has been done using Visual Studio Code with C/C++.